Anal Cancer: Frequently Asked Questions

 Although these are symptoms of anal cancer, they may also be caused by other, less

 How is anal cancer diagnosed?

 Should everyone get a second opinion for a diagnosis of anal cancer?

-Many people with cancer get a second opinion from another doctor.
-There are many reasons to get one.
-Here are some of those reasons:
+Many people with cancer get a second opinion from another healthcare provider.
+There

 Not feeling comfortable with the treatment decision